SENG-499-Company-3/algorithm-1/README.md

 To run the container:

-  "cd <path/to/directory/with/Dockerile/>"
+  cd {path/to/directory/with/Dockerile/}
-  "docker container run -it <container id hash>"
+  docker container run -it {container id hash}

 To run the virtual environment inside the container:

-  "source activate algo1"
+  source activate algo1

+To configure the virtual environment in the container:

+  pip3 install -r requirements.txt

 ***NOTE***